togarashimayo/togarashimayo.github.io/content/recipes/apple_tart.md

 2. Cut in the unsalted butter using a pastry blender, two knives, or your hands until it resembles coarse crumbs.
 3. Make a well in your dough and add both the egg and water.
 Stir.
 4. Chill the dough for 30-60 min.
 5. Roll the chilled dough using a lighly floured rolling pin to 1/8-1/6".
-Using a 4" cookie cutter or a ramekin, punch rounds out of the dough.
+Using a 2.5" cookie cutter or a ramekin, punch rounds out of the dough.
 6. Fit those rounds into a 12-cup muffin pan.
 [Pierce the bottoms with a fork](https://flavorycooking.com/what-is-the-purpose-of-piercing-the-bottom-of-a-one-crust-pie-with-a-fork/).
-Chill the dough while making the filling.
+Then sprinkle the rounds with almond flour.
+Chill the pan while making the filling.

 ### Filling
 1. Add lemon juice to a large bowl.
 2. Peel, core, and cut the apples into thin slices.
 3. Toss the apples in the juice.
 This prevents the apples from browning.
-Take the chilled dough in the tart pan out of the fridge and arrange the apples into a single layer in the pan.
+Take the chilled dough in the muffin tin out of the fridge and arrange the apples into a single layer in each tin.
 Sprinkle with one tablespoon of sugar and top the apples with small pieces of butter evenly distributed.

 ### Putting it all together
 1. Fill each tart shell with the apples.